Arvada, Colorado: Airports

 Arvada is served by Denver International Airport and nearby Rocky Mountain Metropolitan Airport.

 Bicycling

 In 2014 the League of American Bicyclists designated Arvada as a Silver Level Bicycle Friendly Community.

 Notable people

-Notable individuals who were born in, or have lived in, Arvada include novelist Clive Cussler, baseball pitcher Roy Halladay, Joe King and Isaac Slade of the rock band The Fray, actor Nicholas Alexander Chavez, and professional golfer and U.S. Olympic track and field gold medalist Babe Didrikson Zaharias.
+Notable individuals who were born in, or have lived in, Arvada include novelist Clive Cussler, baseball pitcher Roy Halladay, Joe King and Isaac Slade of the rock band The Fray, actor Nicholas Alexander Chavez, politician Karl Rove, and professional golfer and U.S. Olympic track and field gold medalist Babe Didrikson Zaharias.